nathiedeheyl/paint-and-sip-friends/README.md

 + Added a custom 404.html page with embedded css styling for the purpose of clarity.

++ Since my main goal is "to inspire and engage users to start or continue painting as a hobby," and most of my target audience is likely to visit the website on a mobile device, I decided to change the layout of the Bootstrap cards in the #about section.
+I vertically stacked the cards to avoid overwhelming mobile users with too much content in the "Why Paint?" section.
+On desktop devices, having the cards in a row created an imbalance due to the differing content amounts.
+I imagine only my more engaged users, the "locals and virtuals," will likely visit the site on a larger screen to explore rather the DIY projects or engage with the blog and it's future features.
+Therefore, the home page layout is primarily optimized for mobile users.

 [Back to Table of Contents](https://github.com/nathiedeheyl/paint-and-sip-friends/blob/main/README.md#tabel-of-contents)